Masks to be required in Madison City Schools starting Wednesday - NewsBreak

 Masks to be required in Madison City Schools starting Wednesday

 HUNTSVILLE, Ala.
 (WAFF) - A mask mandate has been issued for students and staff inside school buildings and buses in Madison City.
-According to Superintendent Ed Nichols, the change from masks optional comes after the Alabama Department of Public Health (ADPH) issued a revised toolkit for schools earlier today with new quarantine protocols that will inevitably lessen quarantining if masks are worn in schools.www.waff.com
+In less than 24 hours, students at Madison City Schools will make their way back inside the classroom.
+This school year, face coverings will be required for all staff, students, and bus drivers.
+This comes after the Alabama Department of Public health released new guidance for schools on Monday.www.waff.com

 Comments / 0